Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Application of model selection procedure

-The top five ranked models under AIC (and BIC) are also found to be good models under the CV criterion, with the exception of AIC-1.
-Similarly the top five CV models have good AIC and BIC ranks, though the performance of CV-4 and CV-5 is somewhat worse than the performance of the top three CV models in terms of $\Delta$AIC and $\Delta$BIC.
-The preliminary model performs poorly under all three of the criteria in Table \ref{tab:activity_model_results}, as might be expected from the discussion in Section \ref{sec:preliminary} and the fit shown in the top of Figure \ref{fig:model_fits}.
-For comparison, the fit of the AIC-1 model to the same data is shown in the middle row of Figure \ref{fig:model_fits}.
-Close inspection reveals that the AIC-1 fit for $q_{\text{PC}1}$ does not have the systematic deviations from the data that we observed for the preliminary model fit.
-Table \ref{tab:bic_fit} gives the maximum likelihood estimates (MLEs) of the model coefficients for AIC-1.
-The MLEs of the kernel parameters are $\log \hat{\tau}_s=2.30$, $\log \hat{\lambda}_p=-0.92$, and $\log \hat{\lambda}_e= 9.98$.
-The interpretation of these values is that the stellar period $\tau_s$ is approximately 10 days and that given the relatively small value of $\lambda_p$ and large value of $\lambda_e$, periodic correlations are strong and local correlations are weak.
-Thus, the kernel parameter values are indeed consistent with a star with a single spot producing stellar activity signals that are periodic over a 10 day period (the star rotation period).
-The AIC-1 model turns out to be contained in all nine of the models listed below it in Table \ref{tab:activity_model_results}, i.e., the coefficients $a_{01}$, $a_{02}$, $a_{11}$, $a_{13}$, and $a_{22}$, are again non-zero in these nine models.
-This can be seen from the right panel of Figure \ref{fig:rajpaul_power_tau7}, which shows the relative frequencies of the model coefficients across the five AIC and five CV models in Table \ref{tab:activity_model_results}.
-Further checks revealed that in fact the top 49 AIC ranked models and the top 44 CV ranked models contain the AIC-1 model.
+The preliminary model performs poorly under all three of the criteria in Table \ref{tab:activity_model_results}, as might be expected from the discussion in Section \ref{sec:preliminary} and the residuals shown in the bottom row of Figure \ref{fig:model_fits}.
+Table \ref{tab:bic_fit} gives the maximum likelihood estimates (MLEs) of the model coefficients for AIC-1. {\edits The MLEs of the kernel parameters are $\log \hat{\tau}_s=2.30$, $\log \hat{\lambda}_p=-0.95$, and $\log \hat{\lambda}_e= 9.07$}. {\edits These kernel parameter values are consistent} with a star with a single spot and a 10 day rotation period. {\edits The BIC-1 model (AIC-4 and CV-3) has non-zero coefficients $a_{02}$, $a_{11}$, $a_{13}$, and $a_{22}$, and turns out to be contained in all seven models listed in the bottom section of Table \ref{tab:activity_model_results}, i.e., these coefficients are non-zero in these seven models.
+This can be seen from the left panel of Figure \ref{fig:rajpaul_power_tau7}, which shows the relative frequencies of the model coefficients across the models listed in the bottom section of Table \ref{tab:activity_model_results}.}

-Given the above discussion, it might be surprising that the AIC-1 model has a poor CV score.
-The reason for the poor score is that the model only has 11 parameters and is too restrictive in the sense that it tends to under-represent prediction uncertainty, particularly for $q_\text{PC1}$.
-Since our CV score is the conditional log-likelihood of the test data, the AIC-1 model is strongly penalized for this unreliable prediction uncertainty quantification.
-Nonetheless, in Section \ref{sec:optimal_model} we find that the strong constraints imposed by the AIC-1 model are helpful (or at least not harmful) for the purpose of planet detection because in most cases the model cannot mistakenly fit a planet signal.
-For more complex forms of stellar activity that behave less periodically such a constrained model may be less useful for planet detection.